gslab-econ/gslab_r/README.md

 The `document` function should be used to produce the help files in the `man` subdirectory and appropriately fill the `NAMESPACE` file.
 This function is a wrapper for the `roxygenise` function from the `roxygen2` package.
 This functions read from `DESCRIPTION` and the documentation for the files in `R`.
 Formatting must align with `roxygen2` standards.
 Each time you update the documentation, run `document()` at the root of the package directory.

 During development, `devtools::check` function should be used to preform the unit tests in the `tests` subdirectory and check a large number of other package aspects.
-This function centralies and adds utilities to functions in the `testthat` package.
+This function centralizes and adds utilities to functions in the `testthat` package.
 The `tests` directory must be conform to the format used by `testthat`.
 To just run unit tests in the `tests` subdirectory without running the rest of tests, run the script `testthat.R` at `tests` subdirectory.

 To install a package from GitHub, use the `install_github` function.
 To install or update the package stored in a local folder, use the `install` function at the root of `gslab_r`.